Financial peace of mind for your loved ones

-Before you visit a solicitor or purchase a will kit, it’s wise to take a moment to decide how you’d like your assets to be shared out.
+Before making a will, it’s wise to take a moment to decide how you’d like your assets to be shared out.
 Items may include savings and investments, property, pension(s) and precious or sentimental items such as jewellery, furniture and family heirlooms.

 Some people may have a very straightforward will, leaving everything to their spouse, for example.
 Others may have multiple beneficiaries and have more complicated financial affairs.
 Either way, it is easy to access professional will-writing advice if needed.
 In fact, every October and March in the UK is Free Wills Month and over 55s who register for the scheme are able to have a will written up by a solicitor free of charge.